Jose Trevino Player Props: Yankees vs. Blue Jays

 Jose Trevino At The Plate

-- Trevino is batting .220 with two doubles, a home run and two walks.
+- Trevino has two doubles, a home run and two walks while batting .220.

-- Trevino has had a base hit in eight of 12 games this year, and multiple hits once.
+- Trevino has had a base hit in eight of 12 games this season, and multiple hits once.

+- He has homered in one of 12 games, and in 2.3% of his plate appearances.

-- In four games this season (33.3%), Trevino has picked up an RBI, including two games with multiple runs batted in.
+- In four games this year (33.3%), Trevino has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in four of 12 games so far this season.
+- He has scored in four of 12 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.